Skip to content

 • New surgery treatments – HSE often offers the cheapest available surgery, but in a private clinic abroad you and your doctor can choose the best available service.

 • Specialist services – private clinics abroad tend to offer specialised medical staff and medical equipment.
-Cause if you are paying you are expecting a high-level surgeon and that is what private medical clinics abroad do offer.
+Cause if you are paying you are expecting a high-level surgeon and that is what private medical clinics abroad offer.

-• Service is not available on HSE – there is more than one treatment for the same diagnoses and we think you should be given a choice, and so do the EU, now you can choose specialists and clinics abroad and HSE will have to partly or fully cover costs of treatment according to EU directive.
+• Service is not available on HSE – there is more than one treatment for the same diagnoses and we think you should be given a choice, and so should the EU, you can choose specialists and clinics abroad and HSE will have to partly or fully cover costs of treatment according to EU directive.

 Why choose a private clinic abroad not in Ireland

-• Costs will be lower and by lower, we mean 50-80 lower than in the Ireland clinic
+- Costs will be lower and by lower, we mean 50-80 lower than in the Ireland clinic

-• You can combine holidays with treatment
+- You can combine holidays with treatment

-• Possible refund from HSE
+- Possible refund from HSE

-• Treatment quality abroad is the same or even better
+- Treatment quality abroad is the same or even better

-• guaranteed aftercare from HSE if necessary.
+- guaranteed aftercare from HSE if necessary.

 Private treatment abroad can be covered by the HSE and can be refunded, even if it was planned and was received in a private clinic abroad.
 Treatment abroad could be an alternative you can afford, and it can help you avoid the HSE waiting list.